KlestDedja/directionality/README.md

 Assuming you have `anaconda` installed, then:
 ```
-conda create -n directionality-demo python=3.12
+conda create -n directionality-test python=3.12
-conda activate directionality-demo
+conda activate directionality-test
 ```
-`cd` your way to the repository location (e.g. `cd ~/your/local/path/directionality-demo`) and install required packages:
+`cd` your way to the repository location (e.g. `cd ~/your/local/path/directionality-test`) and install required packages:
 ```
 pip install -r requirements.txt
 ```
 ### 🐛 3.
 Fix scikit-image code (temporary)

-As we haven't managed to make build the scikit-image fork correctly, best current workaround is to navigate to the installation of `scikit-image` within the `directionality-demo` environment, search for the `_hog_normalize_block` function under `skimage/feature/_hog.py` and replace the lines:
+As we haven't managed to make build the scikit-image fork correctly, best current workaround is to navigate to the installation of `scikit-image` within the `directionality-test` environment, search for the `_hog_normalize_block` function under `skimage/feature/_hog.py` and replace the lines:
 ```
 def _hog_normalize_block(block, method, eps=1e-5):
     if method == 'L1':